Folskyy/anime-face-generator/README.md

 - [How to use](#how-to-use)

 ## Introduction
-This is an academic project to conclude **LAMIA's Machine Learning Bootcamp**, which involves applying a simple DCGAN architecture to generate Anime girl faces.
+This is an academic project to conclude **LAMIA's Machine Learning and AI Bootcamp**, which involves applying a simple DCGAN architecture to generate Anime faces.
 DCGAN (Deep Convolutional Generative Adversarial Network) is a GAN architecture that uses deep convolutional layers in both the generator and discriminator.
 In a GAN, the discriminator tries to identify whether an image is real or generated, while the generator tries to deceive the discriminator into classifying the generated images as real.
 The DCGAN works in the same way but uses convolutional layers.
 This architecture was chosen for its ability to learn complex data patterns and **generate high-quality images**.

 ## Framework
 **Tensorflow** was chosen for its optimization and compatibility with a wide range of techniques and technologies.
 Since GANs cannot be trained using the `Sequential.fit()` method, TensorFlow's flexibility is invaluable for customizing model training, dataset handling, optimizations, and more.

 ## Dataset
 The dataset used for this project is the [Anime Face Dataset](https://www.kaggle.com/datasets/splcher/animefacedataset), containing **63,632 images** with a **256x256** resolution, all scraped from [Getchu](https://www.getchu.com).